pivotal/hammer/README.md

   "sys_domain": "PAS-SYSTEM-DOMAIN"
 }
 ```
-This file can then be passed into the tool via `pcf -t path-to-env-config.json <command>`.
+This file can then be passed into the tool via `hammer -t path-to-env-config.json <command>`.

 ## Development